"How many players are with us today?"

 - Bloody Wolf has a boss in the fifth level that you have to fight with a knife.
 You fight him again in the eighth level, only this time you can use your gun.
 He goes down with one hit.

 - You can't die in the Fake Action Prologue of Dragon Age II, which takes place before Varric narrates the real story.
 It serves to show Varric is an Unreliable Narrator.

 - Beating GLaDOS in Portal 2 is this, and also a Zero-Effort Boss.
 Of course, anyone who's read the chapter list, or even the achievements, knows that this isn't anywhere near the end of the game.

-- At one point in episode 14 of Knight's Contract where you are separated from Minukelsus and searching for him, its impossible to gameover since Heinrich is immortal and no partner required for him to protect.
+- At one point in episode 14 of Knight's Contract. where you are separated from Minukelsus and searching for him, it's impossible to get a Game Over, since Heinrich is immortal and there's no partner he's required to protect.

 - Ys Origin, when you play as Hugo, pits you against the Mantid twice.
 During the second fight, Hugo gets a power boost and the Mantid loses some of its powers.
 In the Steam version, there's an achievement for losing this battle.